Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

 \subsection{Lateral Control of an Autonomous Vehicle}

-In this last simulation example we consider an autonomous car racing on a curvilinear track.
-We use the bycicle model proposed in \cite[Section 4.12]{snider2009automatic}, where the effect of the path curvature is treated as an external disturbance.
-We assume that the longitudinal velocity is controlled separately and set it as a constant through the entire track.
-We focus only on the control of the lateral dynamics, which are given in linearized form by
+As a last simulation example we consider an autonomous car racing on a curvilinear track.
+We use the bicycle model proposed in \cite[Section 4.12]{snider2009automatic}, where the effect of the path curvature is treated as an external disturbance.
+We assume that the longitudinal velocity is controlled separately and set it as a constant through the entire track and focus on the linearized lateral dynamics

-where $e_\text{cg}$ is the lateral tracking error, that is, the orthogonal distance between the center of gravity of the car and the track, and $\theta_\text{e}$ is the orientation error, that is, the difference between the heading of the car and the tangent direction to the track at the point on the track that is closest to the center of gravity of the car.
-The input $\delta$ denotes the steering angle and it is constrained with the interval $\delta\in[-\frac{\pi}{5},\frac{\pi}{5}]$.
+where $e_\text{cg}$ is the lateral tracking error, that is, the orthogonal distance between the center of gravity of the car and the center of the track, and $\theta_\text{e}$ is the orientation error, that is, the difference between the heading of the car and the tangent direction to the track at the point on the track that is closest to the center of gravity of the car.
+The input $u$ denotes the steering angle and is constrained with the interval $u\in[-\frac{\pi}{5},\frac{\pi}{5}]$.
 The effect of the path curvature is represented by $r(t)=\kappa(t)v_x$, where $v_x$ is the (constant) longitudinal velocity, and $\kappa(t)$ is the instantaneous curvature of the path.
 We impose the constraints

 and consider the following parameters (taken from \cite{snider2009automatic}), $a_1=-27.280$, $a_2=272.798$, $a_3=a_4=a_5=0$, $a_6=-29.388$, $b_1=136.399$, $b_2=126.129$, with $v_x=\SI{10}{\meter/\second}$.